Radiohead Box Set

 Radiohead Box Set is a box set of albums by the English rock band Radiohead, released on 10 December 2007.
 It collects their first six studio albums and one live album, recorded while Radiohead were signed to EMI.
 The albums are included on CDs, a USB stick and as a download.

 Radiohead had no input into the release.
 Commentators saw it as retaliation from EMI after Radiohead did not renew their contract with them.
-The box set reached #95 on the Canadian Album Chart.
+The box set reached number 95 on the Canadian Album Chart.

 Contents

-Radiohead Box Set set contains Radiohead's first six studio albums and one live album, recorded while Radiohead were signed to EMI:
+Radiohead Box Set set contains Radiohead's first six studio albums and one live album, recorded while they were signed to EMI: